sealprotocol/CLMM-CORE/readme.md

-# SealProtocol AMM on Sui
+# SealProtocol CLMM on Sui

-This repository contains the on-chain implementation of an Automated Market Maker (AMM) for the [SealProtocol](https://github.com/sealprotocol).
+This repository contains the on-chain implementation of an Automated Market Maker (CLMM) for the [SealProtocol](https://github.com/sealprotocol).
 It is written in [Sui Move](https://docs.sui.io/), a smart contract language designed for the Sui blockchain.

 ## 🔍 Overview

-The AMM supports the following features:
+The CLMM supports the following features:

 - Creation of liquidity pools for any two fungible tokens
 - Adding and removing liquidity